brightigiemokha/django_todo/README.md

 ### **WAVE WebAim**

 The [W.A.V.E.](https://wave.webaim.org/) was used to test for accessibility, showing no errors except for a single report page on censored (blacked-out) text.
-As this is a feature and works as intended, the contrast errors are disregarded.
+As this is a feature and works as intended.

  - Index
  <br>